dimartoro/vinyl-vibes/README.md

 ## Images
 ![Image is the screenshot of homepage of VinylVibes](./client/public/images/homepage.png)
-![Image is the screenshot of album cover](./client/public/images/albumdetail.png) Here is the screenshot of example of detailed album cover page
+![Image is the screenshot of album cover](./client/public/images/albumdetail.png)

 ## Contributors
 * [https://github.com/dimartoro] (Diana Castro)